September 1922

 Doyle (2008), pg 188 & 240-241

-Dáil passes (by 48 votes to 18) a Public Safety Bill setting up military courts with the power to sentence prisoners to death for offenses such as the possession of arms and the aiding and abetting of attacks on government forces.
+Dáil passes a Public Safety Bill setting up military courts with the power to sentence prisoners to death for offenses such as the possession of arms and the aiding and abetting of attacks on pro-Treaty forces.

 Anti-Treaty forces carry out an abortive attack on Killorglin, Co.
 Kerry.
-About 500 are in the attacking party led by Sean Hyde, John Joe Rice and Humphrey Murphy but, in 30 hours of intense fighting, they fail to dislodge sixty Clare men defenders and they retreat when a pro-Treaty relieving column arrives from Tralee.
+About 500 are in the attacking party led by Sean Hyde, John Joe Rice and Humphrey Murphy but, in 30 hours of intense fighting, they fail to dislodge sixty Clare men defending the town and they retreat when a pro-Treaty relieving column arrives from Tralee.

 More Detail

 A three-vehicle convoy of pro-Treaty soldiers is ambushed at Brennan’s Glen, near Farrenfore in Co.
-Kerry, resulting in the death of two soldiers, Daniel Hannon and John Martin.
+Kerry, resulting in the death of two pro-Treaty soldiers, Daniel Hannon and John Martin and the wounding of a number of others.

 McCarthy (2015), pgs 112-113